The Clear Edge

 Hours worked:

-Starting point: 52 hours weekly (10 clients at ~5 hours each + 2 hours admin)
+• Starting point: 52 hours weekly (10 clients at ~5 hours each plus 2 hours of admin).

-Week 4: 38 hours weekly (12 clients, but 2 new clients require less hand-holding, better systems from experience)
+• Week 4: 38 hours weekly (12 clients, with 2 new clients requiring less hand-holding and benefiting from better systems built from experience).

 Revenue per hour worked: